 Dmitry Gabrilovich, M.D., Ph.D.

-The research of Gabrilovich laboratory is focused on understanding the mechanisms of tumor-associated immunosuppression as well as on the development of new effective cancer immunotherapeutics.
+The research of Gabrilovich laboratory is focused on study of myeloid cells in tumor microenvironment, regulation of immune responses and immune suppression in cancer as well as on the development of new effective cancer immunotherapeutics.

 Specifically, they are working on several different but closely linked projects:

-- Investigation of differentiation of professional antigen presenting cells - dendritic cells (DC).
+- Investigation of the mechanism of defective function of professional antigen presenting cells - dendritic cells (DC) in cancer.
 These cells are responsible for the induction of antitumor immune response.
 However, their differentiation and function in cancer is severely affected.
-They are studying signal transduction mechanisms involved in DC differentiation: the role of transcriptional regulator Notch, transcription factors NF-kB, and JAK-STAT pathway;
+They are studying the role of cross-presentation in tumor associated immunity and the role of lipid metabolism in negative regulation of cross-presentation;

 - Understanding the biology and mechanism of action of myeloid-derived suppressor cells (MDSC) that accumulate in cancer patients and tumor-bearing mice.
 These cells are shown to be one of the major factors in the development of tumor non-responsiveness.
 The Gabrilovich laboratory is studying the mechanisms of their expansion and differentiation, specifically focusing on the role of retinoblastoma (Rb) gene in this process.
 They also investigate the mechanisms of T-cell tolerance induced by MDSC and potential therapeutic approaches to eliminate MDSC in pre-clinical and clinical settings;